zkkken/Bubble_Trouble/README.md

 ### Built with Bolt.new

-The Cat Comfort Game is built primarily with [Bolt.new](https://bolt.new/), leveraging its integrated development environment for a seamless full-stack experience.
+The Bubble Trouble is built primarily with [Bolt.new](https://bolt.new/), leveraging its integrated development environment for a seamless full-stack experience.
 The core functionality, UI components, and backend logic are all developed within the Bolt.new ecosystem.

 **Important**: For your official hackathon submission, please ensure the publicly deployed version of the Project interface includes the required "Built on Bolt" badge as per the hackathon guidelines